|Type:||Trad, 5 pitches, 700', Grade II|

 P3: Climb straight left of the belay 15 feet of unprotected slab to a new(ish) bolt.
 Clip this and climb another 10 horizontal feet to a flake and protection opportunities.
 Climb to near the top of the flake.
 Climb back right to a large semi-detached flake.
 Mantel this and climb up to the top of the MJD corner and a small roof.
 Make excellent, well-protected moves over this roof to fun chickenhead climbing.
 Run the rope straight up through two more fun but dirty small roofs, about 55 meters to the comfy alcove belay shared with Orbit route.

 A true adventure route for the 5.9 leader!
 The slab traverses will feel more like 5.10a.
-The first MJD bolted anchor desperately needs updating.
-It's creepy due to it being a totally hanging belay.
 If you are frustrated waiting in line on Orbit, do not hesitate to jump on MJD as an excellent alternative.
 Just be sure you're comfortable with a wee bit of slab runout.